garrandall/popular-music-data/tracks/boo-d-up-ella-mai.md

 Grab me by the waist, baby, pull me closer, yeah

-Ooh, no, I'll never get over you until I find something new That get me high like you do, yeah, yeah
+Oh no, I'll never get over you until I find something new That get me high like you do, yeah, yeah
-Ooh, no, I'll never get over you until I find something new (Yeah, baby) That get me high like you do
+Oh no, I'll never get over you until I find something new (Yeah, baby) That get me high like you do

-Listen to my heart go ba-do, boo'd up (Ooh, boo'd) Biddy-da-do, boo'd up
+Listen to my heart go ba-do, boo'd up (Oh boo'd) Biddy-da-do, boo'd up
 Hear my heart go ba-do, boo'd up (Ba-do, boo'd up) Biddy-da-do, it just won't stop, it go